 When is the next issue of FAB magazine due to be published?

 FAB is published every four months.
-Each issue gives the month that the next FA is due and we’ll let everyone know on our website when we know the latest issue has started landing in members’ homes.
+Each issue gives the month that the next FAB is due and we’ll confirm this on our website when we know the latest issue has started landing in members’ homes.

-Can you tell me when (insert programme title) is to be released on DVD or Blu-ray Disc?
+Can you tell me when (insert programme title) is to be broadcast on TV, or released on DVD or Blu-ray Disc?

-If Fanderson is provided with release information in advance of the release date, those details will be posted on the News page of our website.
-Alternatively, a search on Amazon will usually reveal any forthcoming releases.
+If Fanderson is provided with broadcast/release details in advance we will post this on the News page of our website.

 Can I buy (insert programme title) on DVD from you?

 The full range of Fanderson merchandise is on the Fanderson Sales pages of our website and the latest catalogue is sent to all members with each copy of FAB magazine.
 We cannot supply any items that are not listed in the catalogue.
-However, there are plenty of sites on the internet where Gerry Anderson DVDs can be purchased on-line: try Play, Amazon or Star Trader.
+However, try somewhere like www.startrader.co.uk for other items (included those no longer in production).

 I've got a rare piece of 1960s merchandise.
 Can you tell me how much it's worth?